platformsh/platformsh-docs/docs/src/guides/symfony/customize/redis.md

 +++
 Assumption:

-- Your project is already running locally using [DDEV](../local/ddev.md)
+- Your project is already running locally using [Symfony Server](../local/symfony-server.md)

 When managing many projects, it’s complex to handle all the dependencies.
 DDEV is useful to embed those needed components into Docker containers without needs of writing complex DockerFile files.